Before Yesterday We Could Fly: Art and artists

-While the exhibition shapes the narratives of black artists and creatives, Roberto Lugo created a vase called Digable Underground, which portrays Harriett Tubman and Erykah Badu on either side, surrounded by images of gold roses, black, gold and red Pan-African colors and graffiti, an homage to cumulative symbols of blackness.
+While the exhibition shapes the narratives of black artists and creatives, Roberto Lugo created a vase called Digable Underground, which portrays Harriet Tubman and Erykah Badu on either side, surrounded by images of gold roses, black, gold and red Pan-African colors and graffiti, an homage to cumulative symbols of blackness.
 The queer artist Tourmaline continues this transcendence of the past in a 2020 self-portrait titled Morning Cloak that builds on this transcendence of who and what should be centered not only in the context of portraiture but the significance of black portraiture.

 Ini Archibong's Vernus 3 is a piece in the Before Yesterday We Could Fly: An Afrofuturist Period Room inspired by the glass artifacts found in the excavation of 2011.
 The piece, made from glass and galvanized steel, is a futuristic chandelier structure with hues of orange and yellow.
 Vernus 3 can be seen in the futuristic side of the house, the living room, bringing a warmth to the space.
 More of Archibong's work can be seen throughout speculative side of the room.
 A pair of Atlas Chairs upholstered with an African inspired fabric accompany the marble and glass Orion Table.
 Both pieces showcase bright colors and make up the lounge area in the living room.